Dinoplex Documentation, Wiring and Repair Guides

 Rare custom made ignition for F1 race cars, deployed from 1975 onwards.
 This ignition was also used as replacement for the Dinoplex AEC102, such as in the Alfa Romeo T33/3.
 The circuit board is an early version of the AEC104B ignition, Marelli apparently tested their new ignition in race cars this way before they launched it as a commercial product.

-Early versions are painted black and can be identified by the single Marelli logo label in yellow, later versions also had a red type label with a production id as well as a round warning sticker labeled "90º C - MAX - 194º F. The rev limiter had its own yellow Magneti Marelli label.
-Last versions featured a blue Magneti Marelli label similar to the one used on the AEC104BK.
+Early versions are painted black and can be identified by the single Marelli "Ignition Sistem for Racing Car" logo label in yellow, later versions also had a red aluminium type label with the type code and serial number, as well as a round warning sticker labeled "90º C - MAX - 194º F. The rev limiter had its own Magneti Marelli label, which was silver in earlier versiond and yellow in later ones.
+Last versions made featured a blue Magneti Marelli label similar to the one used on the AEC104BK.

 Next to the race type there was also an OEM version in unpainted aluminium finish and featuring a Raceplex label on the rev limiter.
 This version seems to have been sold as an aftermarket item.